Willy Adames Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers and Willy Adames, who went 3-for-4 with a double, a home run and three RBI last time in action, battle Zac Gallen and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+The Milwaukee Brewers and Willy Adames, who went 0-for-4 last time out, battle Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-He racked up two extra-base hits in his previous appearance (3-for-4 with a double, a home run and three RBI) against the Cardinals.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Willy Adames Game Info & Props vs. the Diamondbacks